Woodward, Inc.: Modern day company

 As of 2007, Woodward Governor Company became a billion-dollar company with establishments worldwide, including Japan, China, and Europe.

 On January 26, 2011, the company announced that shareholders had approved the name change to Woodward, Inc.

-A growing number of general aviation and commuter aircraft rely on Woodward AES overspeed governors, synchronizers and synchrophasers for turboshaft, turboprop, and reciprocating engines.
+A growing number of general aviation and commuter aircraft rely on Woodward designed propeller and overspeed governors for turboshaft and turboprop engines.
 As of September 2016, approximately 34% of the company's sales were to the defense market, including parts for the V-22 Osprey ($645,000 revenue per aircraft) and the F/A-18 ($335,000 revenue per aircraft).
-The engines that are controlled by Woodward Aircraft engines systems include those from Honeywell (TPE331), General Electric (CT7), Pratt & Whitney Canada (PT6A series), Raytheon, Vans, and Rotax Corporations.
+Some of the engines controlled by Woodward include those from Honeywell (TPE331), General Electric (CT7/T700), and Pratt & Whitney Canada (PT6A series).

 In April 2018, Woodward Inc. purchased L'Orange GmbH for $859 million.
 This supplier of fuel-injection components for stationary, marine, offshore, and industrial engines was part of Rolls-Royce's power-systems business in Germany, the US and China.
 On January 12, 2020, the company announced an intent to merge with Hexcel, according to the Wall Street Journal.
 On April 20, it was announced the merger was called off, as a result of the health crisis caused by the COVID-19 pandemic.
 The COVID19 crisis also led to a sharp drop in revenues for Woodward, Inc.

+In February 2024, a protest outside facilities in Niles, Illinois resulted in arrests of 7 men and 26 women.
+Protesters said that Woodward is complicit in the Gaza war and called for an end to contracts with Boeing and Israel.
+A previous protest in support of the Palestinian cause brought about 300 people to the facility in Fort Collins, Colorado, in November 2023.